ZeroDoctor/RemoteProjectController/README.md

 ### %RPC%

-The project must be in the Documents folder in order to work.
+The project "must be" in the Documents folder in order to work.

-In addition, setup a environmental variable named "RPC" to the Project ex. setx /M RPC "C:/Users/user_name/Documents/project_name"
+In addition, setup a environmental variable named "RPC" to the Project

+ex. setx /M RPC "C:/Users/user_name/Documents/project_name"

 ### NPM